r-lib/clock/tests/testthat/_snaps/posixt.md

 # can handle nonexistent times resulting from grouping

-    Nonexistent time due to daylight savings at location 1.
+    Nonexistent time due to daylight saving time at location 1.
 Resolve nonexistent time issues by specifying the `nonexistent` argument.

 # can't group by finer precisions